Glossary

 - Text Detection: Detecting areas in the image that contain text.
 This involves identifying regions of interest that are likely to contain characters.

-- Recognition: The core function of OCR, this step involves the identification of characters in the image.
+- Recognition: The core function of OCR.
+This step involves the identification of characters in the image.
 OCR uses algorithms such as pattern matching or feature extraction to recognize each character.
 Pattern matching compares the text to stored templates of known characters, while feature extraction analyzes character features like lines and curves.

 - Postprocessing: After recognition, the system corrects errors and converts the detected text into an editable format like a PDF or Word document.
 This may include spell-checking and other contextual analyses.